Notice: These instructions require two people to safely and most easily remove and reinstall the rear wheel.

 9. Reinstall the rear wheel.
 Pull the derailleur body up and back to make room for the axle, align the smallest cog in the cassette with the chain, and lower the brake disc into the caliper and the axles into the dropouts.
 Ensure the torque washers are pressed against the inside of the axle, and the tab of the torque washers that points outwards, fits between the dropouts exactly as it was installed previously.

 10. Properly reinstall axle hardware.
 Replace the washers and/or re-tighten both axle nuts.
 Torque both axle nuts to 40 Nm.

-Make sure that the axle nuts are tightened down to 40-45 Newton Meters.
-This should be done with a torque wrench, as improperly torquing the axle nuts could allow the rear wheel to come loose while riding.
+Use a torque wrench to ensure that the axle nuts are tightened down to 40 Nm.
+Improperly torquing the axle nuts could cause unsafe riding conditions, damage to the motor, bike, and/or property, serious injury, and even death.
 If you have any questions regarding this step, please contact Technical Support.

 11. Re-install the motor connector.
 Align the internal pins and external arrows of the motor connector ends and carefully press them directly together without twisting to fully seat the connection.
 Use zip ties to attach the motor cable to the cable guides on the chainstay and use flat side cutters to snip zip tie excess.

 12. Reinstall the battery, test the bike fully, and have your work inspected by a certified, reputable bike mechanic.